 10. Bringing your food and water bottle to the airport is the new cool.

-Food is an important manifestation of self because we have to eat.
+Food is an essential manifestation of self because we have to eat.

 We actually can bring our food to the airport and onboard.
 So, we can expect to see more airport food rebels sharing their travel wellness recommendations.